thetopgungoose/An-Open-Source-AI/README.md

 I made it a local ai model due to my dislike of the environmental impact of data centers.
 If you need clankers so bad just use local ai.

 This is not a generic chatbot.
-It is a custom model trained to recognize the writing style of a sentence across four categories:
+It is a custom model trained to recognize the writing style of a sentence across four categories, I will make changes to this when I have time.

+I purposely rendered this AI model to be incapable of image generation due to the fact that weirdoes love using it to do horrendous things.

+Some personalities it has:
 - calm
 - bold
 - creative